Love is the strongest thread

 Why you need it...

-At a time when we can't all be physically close, we need connections to the people we love more than ever.
+At a time when we can't all be physically close, we need connections with the people we love more than ever.
 The Longest Strongest Thread is a fantastic story for exploring, and reassuring children about, the invisible fibres that bind us to the important people in their lives.
 This is ideal for any families who have already moved or are planning to, and the perfect gift to send to those with whom you cannot be.

 About the author and illustrator: